 User Experience (UX)

-Keeping users engaged with your website isn’t just about the content you write in your pages, It’s also about how easy, intuitive and satisfying you make it for users to navigate through your website and get easy access to the content you need.
+Keeping users engaged with your website isn’t just about the content you write in your pages.
+It’s also about your website and how easy, intuitive and satisfying you make it for users to navigate through.
+You have to make it easy to access the content your users need.
 This means taking the time to consider your User Experience (UX).

 Off-Site Link Building